 The defining element of a hookup isn’t the activity, but the lack of expectation of commitment or relationship.

-Thanks to popular culture, teenage girls and teenage boys view sex much differently than they did a couple of decades ago.
+Thanks to popular culture, the internet, and social media platforms like Snapchat and Tiktok, teenage girls and teenage boys view sex much differently than they did a couple of decades ago.

 More and more of what kids hear in songs and see in movies tells them that sex and feelings aren’t connected.
 You can be “friends with benefits” without getting emotionally attached, the story goes.